Arpi30/onlineMovie/README.md

 ## How to collaborate:

-Clone the git repo: "git clone https://github.com/Arpi30/onlineMovie.git"
+**Clone the git repo: "git clone https://github.com/Arpi30/onlineMovie.git**

 ## make your own branch

-"git branch (own branch name without brackets)"
+git branch (own branch name without brackets)

 ## Never use main branch!

 ## Make your own branch and #switch# to it:

-"git checkout -b "
+git checkout -b

 ## Or switch to existing branch!

-"git checkout (branch name without brackets)"
+git checkout (branch name without brackets)

 ## Now make your `work!`